Erastova-group/Biochar_MolecularModels/models/README.md

 Each directory contains a bulk model `BCxxx_BULK.gro`, a surface-exposed model `BCxxx_SURF.gro`, with asigned OPLS-AA forcefield as `BCxxx.top` to be used with both systems.

-We also include OPLS-AA forcefield directory, as included in GROMACS molecular simulationn package.
+We also include OPLS-AA forcefield directory, as included in GROMACS molecular simulation package.

 See Wood et al., 2023 for details.